Buddon Ness Lifeboat Station: History

 In March 1838, all five crew were rescued from the brig Ranger, bound for Perth from South Shields, when she was swept onto Elbow End.
 Lt.
 Stark received the RNIPLS Gold Medal, and in recognition of his part in the saving of over 60 lives during his service, would be made a Freeman of the City of Dundee.

 In 1859, the RTLHS decided to order a new self-righting lifeboat, which was built at the Calman and Martin shipyard in Dundee.
 It was based on the RNLI Peake-design, but the air-cases were much reduced in size, the Society believing that this would make the boat more streamlined and easier to row.
 Launched in October 1859, at King William IV dock in Dundee, the boat failed to self-right, only doing so with assistance from a crane.
 Assigned to Buddon Ness station, the boat would only be called twice.
 On the second call, on 11 November 1861, the lifeboat was found to be full of water, the relieving valves not working.
 The rescue of the Norwegian brigantine Marionne was abandoned until the weather improved, the ship's crew not being in immediate danger, and in a far safer place than the lifeboat.

 These absolute failures, along with news that the Society had run out of funds, prompted calls for operations to be handed over to the RNLI, and this was agreed by both parties in December 1861.

 A new RNLI station was established at in 1862, and the Calman and Martin boat was withdrawn.
 The old Robson-built boat, which had served since 1830, returned to service at Buddon Ness.
 On 3 December 1862, the Buddon Ness lifeboat saved all six crew of the schooner Osprey.
-In October 1863, on service to the vessel Giulia, she was washed away (empty) whilst under tow from the tug Samson, and eventually found near Carnoustie.
+In October 1863, on service to the vessel Giulia, the lifeboat was washed away (empty), whilst under tow from the tug Samson, and eventually found near Carnoustie.
 Old and worn out, she would sink on her moorings in a gale on 9 December 1863.
 With a new RNLI boat based at Broughty Ferry, it was decided, for now, to close the Buddon Ness station.

 On 6 December 1865, the lifeboat Mary Hartley failed to rescue five crew from the schooner Princess, on passage from London to Dundee, when she was wrecked on the Abertay Sands.
 This was primarily due to delays finding a vessel to tow the lifeboat down the river, and prompted the reopening of the Buddon Ness station.